 - Complete a Core Skills Profile for Adults (CSPA) test to ensure the required language, literacy and numeracy levels are met for the course

-The selection process will involve the student’s school VET coordinator who will approve the student engaging in this VETiS program.
-VETiS students will have their Language, Literacy & Numeracy suitability confirmed by their VETiS coordinator.
+The selection process will involve the student’s school VET coordinator who will approve the student engaging in this VETDSS program.
+VETDSS students will have their Language, Literacy & Numeracy suitability confirmed by their VETDSS coordinator.

 Course Study Units

 Assessment methods may include: